KenzoJ/Pokemon-Discord-Bot-Replit/readme.md

 Purpose of this bot is for people who do pokemon runs in Unbound who want to track their many runs a bit more effeciently.
 This works best with a soul link run with multiple people and allows all members to use the bot.

 ### Current Feature Pushes
-- Cleaning Up the adding pokemon feature to prevent errors in database
-- Asking for cheat codes
 - Adding the ability to delete stored pokemon
 -